How Animals Survive in Cold Conditions

 These two are bound tightly together, unless

-you can maintain temperature, you cannot be
+you can raise and maintain your temperature,

-any large cold blooded terrestrial animals in
+so there aren't any large cold blooded

-How do endotherms stay
+How do endotherms (warm

 warm in extreme cold?